• Skip to primary navigation

 Soft and buttery muffins packed full of yummy ingredients!
 These Raspberry Chocolate Chunk Muffins will make your next Monday mornings the best yet.
 The melty chocolate oozes with each bite and the raspberries burst with flavor.

 And apparently muffins are some of your favorite recipes too!
-I just published my first annual reader survey and so many of you replied saying you want to see more breakfast recipes and that my muffin recipes are some of your favorite!
+So many of you have been saying you want to see more breakfast recipes and that my muffin recipes are some of your favorite!

 If you took the survey, thank you thank you so much for taking the time to answer it.
 It means so much to me that you spent the time to give me valuable feedback so I can share better recipes with you!